Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 -   `kind` **[string][7]** The kind of media, i.e., 'audio' or 'video', to get the list of available codecs of.

+### setDefaultDevices

+The `setDefaultDevices` API from previous SDK releases (3.X) has been deprecated in the latest releases (4.X+).
+The SDK no longer keeps track of "default devices" on behalf of the application.

+The devices used for a call can be selected as part of the APIs for starting the call.
+Microphone and/or camera can be chosen in the [call.make][29] and [call.answer][30] APIs, and speaker can be chosen when the audio track is rendered with the [media.renderTracks][55] API.

 ### states

 Possible states that a Call can be in.